Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_1.md

 ## Data { #sec:xtocid157770526 }

-Conversion factors were found in the 78^th^ edition of the _CRC Handbook of Chemistry and Physics_, and the 3^rd^ edition of Bela Liptak\'s _Instrument Engineers\' Handbook \-- Process Measurement and Analysis_.
+Conversion factors were found in the 78^th^ edition of the _CRC Handbook of Chemistry and Physics_, and the 3^rd^ edition of Bela Liptak's _Instrument Engineers' Handbook --- Process Measurement and Analysis_.

 ## Contributors { #sec:xtocid157770527 }